-To manage adverse customer impacts, this new assignment policy will occur over a two-year period, i.e.:
+Therefore, to manage adverse customer impacts, our proposed assignment policy will now occur over a 12month transition period, i.e.:

+• after obtaining a smart meter a customer will remain on their existing tariff for the next 12 months;33 and

+33 Note that re-assignments will occur on a bulk, rather than 'real time', basis meaning customers could remain on their existing tariff for a period longer (but not shorter) than 12 months.

-- after obtaining a smart meter a customer will remain on their existing tariff for the next 12 months;30 and - they will then be assigned to a transitional Seasonal TOU Energy tariff for an additional 12 months, which is a diluted version of the fully cost-reflective tariff; - then, 24 months after the obtain a smart meter, they will be assigned to the Seasonal TOU Energy tariff, with the choice to opt-out to the Seasonal TOU Demand tariff. - This period will provide customers an opportunity to understand, monitor and adjust their energy usage with the benefit of smart metering.
+- they will then be assigned to the Seasonal TOU Energy tariff. - This period will provide customers an opportunity to understand, monitor and adjust their energy usage with the benefit of smart metering.